-Researchers have found evidence that wood smoke is a more potent carcinogen than tobacco smoke, and is more mutagenic than diesel exhaust.
+Researchers have found evidence that wood smoke is more carcinogenic than tobacco smoke and more mutagenic than traffic exhaust.

 Wood smoke exposure is associated with the same variety of illnesses and diseases that are associated with smoking and secondhand cigarette smoke exposure, including ear infections, lung infections, asthma, COPD, heart attacks, strokes and cancer.